Engineering-Research-Lab/Engineering-Research-Lab/README.md

   Particular Terbinari software implementation developed on Microsoft Windows OS platform with using of system speech synthesis/recognition references and external CV library output.

+# Processing

+ Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer.
+This way training turn into the way of writing a book by creating contextual scenario of personality able to process, evaluate and use this data for internal construction of semantic association and dialogue generation.

+ Training starts with empty memory, updateable during the dialogue by individual user/teacher interlocutor input, giving and requesting for questions/answers, thereby building artificial entity personified structure able to reflect and manipulate with direct return, generate or search answer, create and dynamically follow context nodes, find meaning of the subject by relations from entire content without direct link between word and its meaning at the time of determination, output hypothetical conclusion and add new keys of value.

 # Functionality

   Neutral language processing/generation semantic analysis/matching algorithms brain core and operation control methods I/O system with multi-function chat-bot terminal desktop software application interface and head/eyes/mouth control bot mechanism robot device with position/coordinate step receiver controller.